ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 There are several considerations embodied in the logic above.
-If BBR has measured enough samples to achieve confidence that it has filled the pipe (see the description of BBR.full_bw_reached in the "Startup" section below), then it increases its cwnd based on the number of packets delivered, while bounding its cwnd to be no larger than the BBR.max_inflight adapted to the estimated BDP.
-Otherwise, if the cwnd is below the BBR.max_inflight, or the sender has marked so little data delivered (less than InitialCwnd) that it does not yet judge its BBR.max_bw estimate and BBR.max_inflight as useful, then it increases cwnd without bounding it to be below BBR.max_inflight.
-Finally, BBR imposes a floor of BBRMinPipeCwnd in order to allow pipelining even with small BDPs (see the "Minimum cwnd for Pipelining" section, above).
+If BBR has measured enough samples to achieve confidence that it has filled the pipe (see the description of BBR.full_bw_reached in the "Startup" section below), then it increases C.cwnd based on the number of packets delivered, while bounding C.cwnd to be no larger than the BBR.max_inflight adapted to the estimated BDP.
+Otherwise, if C.cwnd is below the BBR.max_inflight, or the sender has marked so little data delivered (less than C.InitialCwnd) that it does not yet judge its BBR.max_bw estimate and BBR.max_inflight as useful, then it increases C.cwnd without bounding it to be below BBR.max_inflight.
+Finally, BBR imposes a floor of BBR.MinPipeCwnd in order to allow pipelining even with small BDPs (see the "Minimum cwnd for Pipelining" section, above).

 #### Bounding cwnd Based on Recent Congestion {#bounding-cwnd-based-on-recent-congestion}

-Finally, BBR bounds the cwnd based on recent congestion, as outlined in the "Volume Cap" column of the table in the "Summary of Control Behavior in the State Machine" section:
+Finally, BBR bounds C.cwnd based on recent congestion, as outlined in the "Volume Cap" column of the table in the "Summary of Control Behavior in the State Machine" section: